-There are two categories of Quiet Gardens:
+There are two Quiet Garden Schemes:

 If you have any questions about joining before applying please do get in touch:

 If you would like to receive all the information for joining as an email or by post, please let us know:

 Note on references: If you are applying to affiliate as an individual / private home we will ask you for the name of two people who will act as a reference and support you.
 These can be people from the support group mentioned above, your local clergy or someone that is in agreement with our core values and work and has known you for a number of years.